micaeco/mica-website/README.md

-# Mica Website
+# MICA Website

-This repository contains the source code for Mica's official website.
+This repository contains the source code for MICA's official website.

 ## Requirements